 - 5.8 Local planning authorities will consult the County Council on applications for development within MSAs and MCAs and within 250m of safeguarded infrastructure, accompanied by the appropriate Minerals or Infrastructure Assessment prepared by the applicant.
-These should be sent to mwlp@kent.gov.uk. - 5.9 The County Council will provide an initial response to consultation requests within 21 days, which may include a request for further information if the Assessment is considered to be inadequate or unclear.
-If no response is received within this timescale it can be assumed that information provided is adequate. - 5.10 If no response is received by the end of the consultation period or any agreed extension of time, the determining authority can proceed with the determination of the application without the views of the County Council on a proposal's compatibility with minerals and waste safeguarding policies. - 5.11 The Port of London Authority should be consulted on all applications which have safeguarding implications for mineral wharves.
+These should be sent to mwdf@kent.gov.uk - 5.9 The County Council will provide an initial response to consultation requests within 21 days, which may include a request for further information if the Assessment is considered to be inadequate or unclear. - 5.10 If no response is received by the end of the consultation period or any agreed extension of time, the determining authority can proceed with the determination of the application without the views of the County Council on a proposal's compatibility with minerals and waste safeguarding policies. - 5.11 The Port of London Authority should be consulted on all applications which have safeguarding implications for mineral wharves.